 Council has completed the first stage of the master plan for the upgrade to the Woodburn Riverside Precinct.
-This project is a key deliverable for the Woodburn community with a vision for it to be a main attraction point for travellers, particularly after the diversion of the Pacific Highway.
+This is a key project for the Woodburn community, with a vision for it to be a main attraction point for travellers, particularly after the diversion of the Pacific Highway.

 What we have delivered in stage one: